qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/delete_cf_vm_instance/README.md

 -   `CLOUD_REGION`
     - The GCP project region.
 Important for bucket, registry paths used in pipelines.

+-   `CLOUD_ZONE`
+    - The GCP project zone.
+Important for bucket, registry paths used in pipelines.

 -   `JENKINS_SERVICE_ACCOUNT`
     - Service account to use for pipelines.
 Required to ensure correct roles and permissions for GCP resources.